Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 The structure of the general result for IETS corrections, as it emerges from the Holstein model, can be analyzed employing standard dimensional analysis.
 For simplicity, we consider the case of symmetric coupling $\Gamma=\Gamma_\mathcal{L}=\Gamma_\mathcal{R}$ and adopt the wide-band limit, in which $\Gamma$ is independent of energy.
 Focusing on zero-temperature, we have the parametric dependency,

 with $\mff$ being a dimensionless function of its arguments that includes elastic and inelastic scattering processes.
 We are interested in the corrections to the $dI/dV$-curve induced by the coupling $g$.
 The natural dimensionless small parameter will be $g/\Gamma$: In the limit $g\ll\Gamma$ the dwell-time of the electron in the process of traversing the level, $\hbar/\Gamma$, is too small for the action, which is related to the electron-vibron coupling, to become effective.
-The leading IETS signal will be determined by the second-order expression,\footnote{The first order term in $g$ is proportional to the oscillator's displacement out of its equilibrium position.
-It is higher order in $\Vb$ and can be ignored when vibrational relaxation is fast enough.}
+The leading IETS signal will be determined by { the expression of second-order in this small parameter,}\footnote{The first order term in $g$ is proportional to the oscillator's displacement out of its equilibrium position.
+It is higher order in $\Vb$ and can be ignored when vibrational relaxation is fast enough.} {

-It has been written already for the case $e\Vb\gtrsim\hbar\omega_0$, since it is at these voltages where the sign of the IETS-correction manifests itself.
+}It has been written already for the case $e\Vb\gtrsim\hbar\omega_0$, since it is at these voltages where the sign of the IETS-correction manifests itself.
 Also, we have accounted for $\mfftwo$ being dimensionless, so its three arguments combine into two dimensionless ratios.

 In general, $\mfftwo$ is a complicated function of its parameters \cite{Egger2008,Entin2009}.
-It takes a transparent form in the limit of a soft vibration, {\it i.e.}, $\hbar\omega_0/\Gamma\to 0$ in \eqref{e62},
+It takes a transparent form in the limit of a soft (very slow) vibration, {\it i.e.}, $\hbar\omega_0/\Gamma\to 0$ in \eqref{e62}, {

-Intuitively, Eq. \eqref{e63} describes the jump of the conductance when the bias-voltage crosses the threshold energy $\hbar \omega_0$ under the assumption that the phonon-frequency is still small as compared to the level broadening.
+} Intuitively, Eq. \eqref{e63} describes the jump of the conductance when the bias-voltage crosses the threshold energy $\hbar \omega_0$ under the assumption that the phonon-frequency is still small as compared to the level broadening.

 After this step the model has in fact been simplified to such an extent that the sign of $\varepsilon_0$ no longer matters, because all reference scales except zero energy have dropped out.
 Consequently, the rhs of \eqref{e63} only depends on $(\varepsilon_0/\Gamma)^2$ and therefore can also be considered as a function of the zero-bias transmission, $\transmission$, which is an invertible function of the same argument.
-Summarizing, within the model assumptions the IETS signal follows a `universal' function -- {\it i.e.}, independent of microscopic model parameters -- with the transmission $\transmission$ as the only remaining variable describing the molecular bridge at hand,
+Summarizing, within the model assumptions the IETS signal follows a `universal' function -- {\it i.e.}, independent of microscopic model parameters -- with the transmission $\transmission$ as the only remaining variable describing the molecular bridge at hand, {